 For a little bit of history, don’t miss out on Jefferson Vineyards.
 You can sip a glass of their award-winning Viognier on the very spot Thomas Jefferson chose to grow grapes nearly 250 years ago.

 For something a bit more chill, head over to Dave Matthews’ very own Blenheim Vineyards.
 Instagram addicts will love sipping wines and snapping selfies at the beautiful Veritas Vineyard and Winery, while wine aficionados will want to take a fascinating tour of King Family Vineyards.

 Whichever wineries you choose, expect to come across all sorts of pop-up events, live musical performances, and locally-sourced cheese boards along the way!

-2. Take a Tour of the University of Virginia Campus
+2. Tour the University of Virginia Campus

 You probably didn’t know this, but the University of Virginia is the first American university to be registered as a UNESCO World Heritage Site!
 Thomas Jefferson actually founded the University of Virginia in 1819 as part of his commitment to education.